 |Red||Not recommended at this time|

-We highly recommend that you stay away from any sectors in red and concentrate your investments in those sectors that are performing the best.
+We recommend that you stay away from any sectors in red and concentrate your investments in the highest ranked sectors.

 This wraps up the SRM Tutorial.